-My principal career for since 1984 has been as a guitarist and composer of Latin music for adults and bilingual music for children.
-Along the way I was offered educational narration for children and got hooked on voiceovers as well.
+My principal career since 1984 has been as a guitarist and composer of Latin music for adults and bilingual music for children.
+Along the way, I was offered educational narration for children and got hooked on voiceovers as well.

 I’m delighted to be doing voiceover work and clients tell me they enjoy my quick sense of humor, and that I’m easy to work with because of my relaxed attitude and willingness to find just the right voice for their projects.

 Along with my wife, Rosi, I’ve been doing voiceover work for more than 20 years.
 I’m also a guitarist, composer, songwriter, and musical director of our nationally-touring award-winning Latin ensemble, Sol y Canto.
 Recent voiceover and music projects include three children’s audiobooks for Barefoot Books, WHEELS ON THE BUS, LOLA’S FANDANGO and THE PARROT TICO TANGO, an adult audiobook entitled BEYOND A SHADOW OF A DOUBT for Novel Voices Press.
 I was also honored to voice the Spanish orientation/welcome video for the Edward M. Kennedy Institute for the Senate in Boston, inaugurated in 2015.